The Academic Year

 Students must file an approved plan for a major no later than the start of the registration period for the first semester of their junior year.
 A major plan must be filed before their registration can be completed.

-When students declare a major (file an approved, signed major plan in the Registrar’s Office), they will be given in writing from the department a full description of the requirements for completing that major.
+When students declare a major, they will be given in writing from the department a full description of the requirements for completing that major.
 This will include, in addition to course work, a description of any diagnostic and evaluation processes and procedures required as part of the major.
 Where such processes and procedures are included, copies of representative examinations or other instruments involved will be furnished in department offices and in the library for student use.
 When changes in major programs occur, students already declared in that area will be permitted to complete the program under the description given them at the time of original declaration or under the new program, at their discretion.

-Courses included in a major, minor, or concentration should not be taken on the S, D, NC basis, except with specific permission of the department chair.
-Ordinarily, if a student decides to change his or her major to a new area and already had taken courses in that area on an S, D, NC basis, the courses will be allowed by the department, but written permission must be given by the department chair.
-Courses with a grade of D, D+, or D– may not be included on a plan, except with the specific permission of the department chair.
+Courses included in a major, minor, or concentration should not be taken on the S, SD, N basis, except with specific permission of the department chair.
+Ordinarily, if a student decides to change his or her major to a new area and already had taken courses in that area on an S, SD, N basis, the courses will be allowed by the department, but written permission must be given by the department chair.
+Courses with a grade of D, D+, or D- may not be included on a plan, except with the specific permission of the department chair.

 The Bachelor of Arts degree is conferred at the end of the term in which the student successfully completes all graduation requirements.